RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-upgrading-to-git-2-dot-0.markdown

 ```

-Future articles will examine the this version in detail.
+Future articles will examine the this latest version of Git in detail.
 For now, enjoy!